-This type of reed instruments were already known in the ancient Egypt as 'Memet'.
-The Etruscans called them 'Subulo' and, in the Roman antiquity, this type of instruments was named Tibia.
+Double reed instruments already existed in Ancient Egypt under the name Memet.
+The Etruscans called the corresponding instruments Subulo.
+In ancient Rome, the type of instrument was called a tibia.
 They can be seen as the direct forerunners of the instruments that are still widespread in the Middle East and the Mediterranean today.
 (Sipsi, Mijwiz and Launeddas).

-The instruments are made of wood, preferably stained boxwood.
+I make the instruments themselves from wood, preferably dark stained boxwood.

 One version closely follows the original, made of one piece with bindings on the reed seat.
 I added a second binding in a place that many found instruments had cracked.
 The bindings prevent the wood from cracking.